-Although body lift, abdominoplasty, and other contouring techniques are regularly performed by cosmetic surgeons in Reno and elsewhere, there are risks involved with these procedures, as with all surgeries.
-Infection and blood clots are rare; however, if an infection does occur it can be treated with antibiotics and drainage which will prolong your recovery.
-The risk for developing blood clots can be minimized by moving around or walking as soon after surgery as possible.
-Poor wound healing may result in a conspicuous scar that could require a second revision operation.
-Smokers are advised to discontinue smoking three weeks prior to surgery, as smoking increases the risk of complications and delays wound healing by altering the circulation to the skin.
-During your preoperative visit, Dr. McCormack will discuss other complications that may occur.
+Although a body lift, abdominoplasty, and other contouring techniques are regularly performed by cosmetic surgeons in Reno and elsewhere, there are risks involved with these procedures—as with all surgeries.
+Infection and blood clots are rare; however, if an infection occurs, it can be treated with antibiotics and drainage.
+These interventions may potentially prolong your recovery.